trung-kien-pham/Introduction_to_mechatronic/README.md

-# Automatic Door Using Based on Deeplearning and Ultrasonic
+# Automatic Door Based on Deeplearning and Ultrasonic

 ### Repo Collaborators